Email: email@example.com or firstname.lastname@example.org

 The Wauseon Wastewater Treatment Plan began operations on February 27, 1989.
-Construction of the facility began in October of 1987.
 Completion of the project culminates nearly a decade of efforts devoted to preliminary planning.
 Today the City is operating a 1.5 million gallon per day advanced secondary water reclamation treatment plant.

 The sanitary sewer system of the City of Wauseon is a partially combined collection system, receiving both storm water and sanitary flows.
 The wastewater from this system is conveyed to the wastewater treatment plant from the north end and from the south end of the system combining together at the head of the treatment plant and discharge into the screw pump influent well at the Influent Structure.
 At this point the water is lifted by the screw pumps to a height sufficient to allow gravity flow through the primary treatment components.